Times Of India: Vrindavan:

-India's President Pranab Mukherjee to lay foundation of world's tallest ISKCON temple
+President Pranab Mukherjee will lay the foundation of the 213 meter

 UP governor Ram Naik with the chief minister Akhilesh Yadav are also expected to attend the special function, being organized by ISKCON.